vektor-inc/vk-all-in-one-expansion-unit/readme.txt

 == Changelog ==

+[ Bug Fix ] Fixed a PHP error that occurs when the activation settings have never been saved.

 = 9.100.3 =
 [ Bug Fix ][ CSS Customize ] Fixed an issue where CSS customizations were not applied on single page.